MacroAcon/pandacea-website/pandacea v2.7/From Attention Capture to Value Creation_ Realigning Digital Services (v2.7).md

 1. A builder creates an exceptional, ad-free application focused on user value.
 2. The superior experience and verifiable privacy guarantees attract engaged and trusting users.
 3. Users willingly generate high-quality, consented data.
 4. This legally-sound data commands a premium price from data buyers.
+The **Automotive Data Monetization market alone is projected to grow from \\$7.8 billion in 2024 to \\$25.8 billion by 2034** (Global Market Insights, 2025), while the market for Real-World Data (RWD) used in healthcare is set to **reach \\$6.37 billion by 2034** (Precedence Research, 2025).
-5. Pandacea's smart contracts automatically split the revenue, rewarding both the builder and the users.
+5. After a standard protocol fee, Pandacea's smart contracts automatically split the remaining revenue, rewarding **the builder with 70% and the original data contributors with 30%.**
 6. The builder has more resources to invest in making the application even better, which starts the flywheel spinning faster.

 ### **References**

 Association of National Advertisers.
-(2023). *Programmatic supply chain transparency study*. [https://www.ana.net/content/show/id/73636](https://www.ana.net/content/show/id/73636)
+(2023). *Programmatic supply chain transparency study*.
+ANA. [https://www.ana.net/content/show/id/73636](https://www.ana.net/content/show/id/73636)

+Global Market Insights.
+(2025, June 15). *Automotive data monetization market size, growth analysis*. [https://www.gminsights.com/industry-analysis/automotive-data-monetization-market](https://www.gminsights.com/industry-analysis/automotive-data-monetization-market)

 Pew Research Center.
 (2023). *Public trust in social media platforms*.
+Pew Research Center.

+Precedence Research.
+(2025, March 12). *Real-world data (RWD) market size to hit USD 6.37 Bn by 2034*. [https://www.precedenceresearch.com/real-world-data-rwd-market](https://www.precedenceresearch.com/real-world-data-rwd-market)